diwako/diwako_cbrn/README.md

 ### cbrn_backpacks

 Array of strings, warning: CaSeSeNsItiVe!\
-Array of backpacks which are to be considered gasmasks.
+Array of backpacks which are to be considered oxygen tanks.\
 Default: Array containing only the self contained oxygen tank

 ### cbrn_suits